 There are no restrictions on caliber of rifles and/or handguns.

 National Grasslands in western South Dakota, managed by the U.S. Forest Service, are popular hunting destinations.
 If this is your destination, please contact the grassland offices for information on travel restrictions.

 Native American Tribal lands also host coyote hunting opportunities.
 State licenses are not valid on tribal trust lands, unless authorized by the tribal council.
 Individual tribes may require a tribal permit to hunt on their lands.
 Contact the individual tribes to find out what licenses they offer and the cost.
 Not all the land inside the South Dakota reservations is under tribal jurisdiction.
 If you hunt on private land deeded to non-Indians you must have a state license.

 Custer State Park Free Access Permits

-- Free access permits are available to residents only.
+- Free access permits are no longer required.

 - No hunting allowed within 200 yards of any public access road or building in Custer State Park.

 A person must have their applicable License and Access Permit with them while hunting.